marklee77/marklee77.github.io/source/_posts/2015-09-04-harness-software-carpentry-bootcamp-retrospective.markdown

 events in the future.
-There were no major technical glitches that ruined an entire lesson, but there were some delays caused by improperly configured software, and one of the cloud services did not respond well to the load it was given, thus demonstrating the needs to allocate sufficient time for debugging and thoroughly test in advance.
+There were no major technical glitches that ruined an entire lesson, but there were some delays caused by improperly configured software, and one of the cloud services did not respond well to the load it was given, thus demonstrating the need to allocate sufficient time for debugging and thoroughly test in advance.